dwiepert/naip-w2v2/README.md

     -- test.csv

     -- (OPTIONAL) val.csv

+Note that datasplits can be generated using [data_splits.py]https://github.com/dwiepert/naip-w2v2/blob/main/src/data_splits.py), but this requires that metadata.json includes a 'task' variable.

 ## Audio Configuration
 Data is loaded using an `W2V2Dataset` class, where you pass a dataframe of the file names (UIDs) along with columns containing label data, a list of the target labels (columns to select from the df), specify audio configuration, method of loading, and initialize transforms on the raw waveform (see [dataloader.py](https://github.com/dwiepert/naip-w2v2/blob/main/src/dataloader.py)).